arcus/DART_Community_of_Practice/data_challenges/mystery_file/mystery_file.md

 ### Exploring the Mystery File

-Take a look at [`mystery_file`](link/here/to/raw).
-If you can download it, see if any programs on your computer can open it.
+Take a look at the [`mystery_file`](https://github.com/arcus/DART_Community_of_Practice/blob/main/data_challenges/mystery_file/mystery_file) for this challenge.
+You can use the buttons on the right side of the file's header to download it or copy its contents.
+Once you have a copy of it downloaded, see if any programs on your computer can open it.
 * Does it open when you double-click on it?
 Does right-clicking give you a list of possible applications to open it with?
 * Can a basic text editor like NotePad (Microsoft) or TextEdit (Apple) open this file?